stellar/helm-charts/charts/soroban/README.md

 ## Usage

-Default parameters should be fine for dev environments in testnet.
+Default parameters should be fine for dev environments.

 Add SDF helm repo to your system:
 ```